LaxarJS/laxar/docs/manuals/providing_controls.md

 "controls": [ "my-clock-control" ],
 ```

-This allows the runtime to load the RequireJS module and to register the AngularJS module during bootstrapping.
+This allows the runtime to load control module and to register the AngularJS module during bootstrapping.
 Additionally this causes the control CSS to be loaded from the correct theme, and to be bundled when creating a release-version of your application.

 To actually get the control onto the screen, you have to reference it from your widget's HTML template: